Trusted WordPress tutorials, when you need them most.

 If you want to create a WordPress user role that’s only for moderating comments, then see our guide on how to allow blog users to moderate comments in WordPress.

 We hope this article helped you understand user roles and permissions.
-You may also want to see our guide on how to register a domain name and our expert picks for the best free website hosting.
+You may also want to see our guide on how to prevent authors from deleting posts, or take a look at our tutorial on limiting authors to their own posts.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.